-I
+Level Level

+Semester Ι

-ILM 41253
+Course Code ILM 41253

-Intellectual Property Law
+Course Title Intellectual Property Law

-3
+Credit 3 3

-Core
+Core/Compulsory/ Elective Core

-Theory Tutorial Self-Learning
+Notional Hours Theory Tutorial Self-Learning

-30 15 105
+Breakdown 30 15 105

+Course Aims:

+This Course Aims to;

+introduces stu idents to the con nplexities of In tellectual Property

+Law at both th ne global and nat ional levels.
+A ll the major areas

+necessary for achieving a bala nced and well- - informed

-Intellectual Pro 3 Core Intellectual Property Law 3 Core Theory Tutorial
+understanding of Intellectual Property Law has been included in

+the course.

+Intended Learning Outcomes:

+At the end of this course, the student will be able to;

-- Domestic a clear understanding and competence in core concepts of the subject area. - Explore and analyses new trends of Law of Intellectual property posed y the rapidly changing economic, commerce and technological environments in the world. - Be a competent practitioner to be involved in solving the legal disputes arising in the context of Law of intellectual property
+- Domestic a clear understanding and competence in core concepts of the subject area.

+Explore and analyses new trends of Law of Intellectual property posed y the rapidly changing economic, commerce and

+technologica l environments in the world.

+- Be a competent practitioner to be involved in solving the legal

+disputes arising in the context of Law of intellectual property

+Course Content:

+1. Introduction to Intellectual Property

+- History and Evolution of Intellectual Property - Sri

+La anka's International Obligations

-- 1. Introduction to Intellectual Property - History and Evolution of Intellectual Property Sri Lanka's International Obligations - 2.
-Different Types of Intellectual Property - Patent: Conditions of Patent applicability (Utility) - Novelty Inventive Step (Non-Obviousness) -
+2. Different Ty ypes of Intellectual Property

+Patent: Conditions of Patent applicability (Utility) - Novelty - Inventive Step (Non-Obviousness) -

+N ovelty - Inventiv re Step (Non-O bviousness) -
-Disclosure of the Invention - Infringement - Exclusive Right of a Parent Owner - Enforcement of Rights - Types of infringement - Elements in Establishment of Infringement -Remedies available to the patent Owner - Exploitation of the Patented Invention - Compulsory Licenses - Utility Models

-- Copyright and Neighboring Rights: Copyright protection subject matter of copyright protection Rights comprised in copyright -neighboring rights ownership of copyright Limitations on copyright protection piracy and infringement remedies protection of Expressions of Folklore - Trade marks: Definitions Trademarks / Services Marks/ Collective Marks - Protectability Distinctiveness Exemptions from Registration Rights
+- Disclosure of the Invention Infringement Exclusive Right of a Parent Owner - Enforcement of Rights - Types of infringement - Elements in Establishment of Infringement -Remedies available to the patent Owner - Exploitation of the Patented Invention - Compulsory Licenses - Utility Models - Copyright and Neighboring Rights: Copyright protection - subject matter of copyright protection - Rights comprised in copyright -neighboring rights - ownership of copyright - Limitations on copyright protection - piracy and infringement - remedies protection of Expressions of Folklore - Trade marks: Definitions Trademarks / Services Marks/ Collective Marks - Protectability Distinctiveness Exemptions from Registration Rights